 - location (newsletter for Americans, Russians, etc.).

 Odds are, segmentation will dramatically boost up your return on investment (ROI).
 At the very least, the opening rate will be higher than it was before.
 Why?
-The answer is simple: people are exhausted of being buried in tons of irrelevant emails.
+The answer is simple: people are exhausted by being buried in tons of irrelevant emails.
 Take a look at the following data:

 As you can see, almost 50% of respondents get irrelevant emails daily.
 Most of them end up in the Spam folder for different reasons: